 This gets deducted from my gross salary immediately so I never receive this gross amount.
-As such, I don’t have to think about different categories.
+As a result, I don’t have to think about different categories.

-My take-home income, which also contains certain monetary fringe benefits, is my total income and thus the denominator in our SR equation.
+In short, my take-home income, which also contains certain monetary fringe benefits, is my total income and thus the denominator in our savings rate equation.